kids looking through microscopes excitedly

 Think Like a Zoologist

-Students will work cooperatively to answer zoological questions based on firsthand evidence including a variety of scientific specimens such as skulls, pelts, and models.
-They will compare animal adaptations to learn how scientists classify vertebrates and invertebrates.
+Students work cooperatively to answer zoological questions based on firsthand evidence including a variety of scientific specimens such as skulls, pelts and models.
+They compare animal adaptations to learn how scientists classify vertebrates.
+The difference between observation and inference is stressed throughout as students are challenged to support their claims using evidence.

 SC.3.L.15.1, SC.3.N.1.1, SC.3.N.1.6, SC.4.N.1.3, SC.4.N.1.7, SC.5.L.17.1, SC.5.N.2.1, SC.6.L.15.1, SC.912.L.15.7